 The factors that would slow down the cover plate release could be something like decorators mastic applied around the cover plate or even a coat of emulsion paint applied at the time of re-decoration.
 If the cover plates of these fire sprinkler heads are painted, the result is to slow down the operation of the concealed sprinkler head.
 This has lead to an increase in popularity for the ‘semi concealed’ type shown in ‘fig 3’ especially in care homes.

-This problem highlights the importance of having an annual service and inspection of any residential or domestic fire sprinkler system especially as a very large majority of them incorporate concealed fire sprinkler heads.
+This problem highlights the importance of having an annual service and inspection of any residential fire sprinkler system especially as a very large majority of them incorporate concealed fire sprinkler heads.

 The RAD Fire Sprinkler Company Ltd is one of the top FIRAS accredited companies installing Concealed Fire Sprinkler Systems in London and the South East.